dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

    the project is built.
 -  The name of the project and a folder on disk for storing its files.
 -  The libraries and modules that the project will use.
--  Documentation keywords to be used in the project’s various files.
+-  Documentation keywords to be used in the project's various files.

 When we have supplied all the information that it requires, the wizard creates a new project, consisting of the following files: